HumanCompatibleAI/seals/README.md

 pip install seals
 ```

-All SEALS environments are available in the Gym registry.
+All *seals* environments are available in the Gym registry.
 Simply import it and then use as you
 would with your usual RL or specification learning algroithm:

 ```python